Demianfraiman/math-foundations-LLM/README.md

 - Semantic relations are formalized as **coupling-valued maps**
 - Transformers are seen as learning **continuous maps between spaces of measures**

-Within this framework, attention becomes a structured instance of **entropic optimal transport**.
+Within this framework, we present a new transformers like architecture combined with sinkhorn algorithm.

 ---